prameya/webdora-django-python/README.md

 ## Prerequisites

-You should have Python and Django installed on your development machine.
+You should have `Python` and  `Django` installed on your development machine.

-I prefer to use the `brew install <package>` to install and maintain most components on my development environment. `brew` is short for Homebrew, a package manager for Mac OS X (similar to `yum` or `apt-get` on UNIX systems).
+I prefer to use the `brew install <package-name>` to install and maintain most components on my mac development environment. `brew` is short for `Homebrew`, a package manager for `Mac OS X` (similar to `yum` or `apt-get` on UNIX systems).

-Follow the steps below (if relevant) to prepare your machine:
+Prepare your machine for development:

 ### Install XCode CLI tools